 - Redness which persists for more than a day after treatment

 - Skin tenderness that lasts longer than a month after treatment

-- Swelling that lasts longer than four weeks and doesn’t go away with a cold compressing first-aid
+- Swelling that lasts longer than four weeks and doesn’t go away with a cold compress

 - Skin bleeding under the dermis which doesn’t resolve within two weeks